Jaffna Temple Guide: What Are The Top Hindu Temples To Visit In Sri Lanka’s North?

 Nallur Kandaswamy Kovil

-Nallur Kandaswamy Kovil, with Lord Murugan as the presiding deity, is the most prominent religious and cultural landmark in Jaffna, Sri Lanka.
+Nallur Kandaswamy Kovil, with Lord Murugan as the presiding deity, is the most prominent religious landmark in Jaffna, Sri Lanka.

 Lord Murugan is the God of valor, eternal youth, and the destruction of ignorance.
 The Vel or spear in his hand stands for divine wisdom.